 Identification of gene modifiers that ameliorate Rett symptoms

 Monica Justice, Ph.D.

 Baylor College of Medicine

 An emerging field of interest is that of genetic modifiers that impact the severity of disease.
 Rett Syndrome is ideal for modifier screening for two reasons: a) it has been shown to be reversible in mice and b) some girls do not have Rett symptoms despite having common mutations in MECP2.
 This project aims to identify these advantageous modifiers using a forward genetic screen in mice.
 The knowledge of disease amelioration may provide novel avenues for therapeutic intervention.
 In a preliminary screen, five lines that carry inherited suppressors, which increase lifespan and decrease other RTT-related symptoms in mice, have been identified.
 As expected, most of the suppressors act at the level of chromatin remodeling, and may be difficult to target therapeutically.
-However, one reveals a “systems” component to disease pathology, and may provide a new target for therapeutics.
+However, one modifier, Sqle, belongs to the cholesterol pathway and suggests statins may be helpful in Rett Syndrome.